 \section{Introduction}

-Change detection has numerous applications including but not limited to industrial quality control,fault detection in computer communication networks and has been extensively studied in literature.
+Change detection has numerous applications including industrial quality control, and fault detection in computer communication networks and has been extensively studied in literature.
 Sequential hypothesis testing and sequential change detection have a long history.

-Wald formalized the sequential hypothesis testing problem in 1945 \cite{wald1945}.He proposed the Sequential Probability Ratio Test(SPRT) and proved its optimality along with Wolfowitz\cite{waldwolfowitz1948}.Lai proved asymptotic optimality of invariant SPRT for classes of sources that satisfy a stability condition for likelihood ratio \cite{lai1981}.
+Wald formalized the sequential hypothesis testing problem in 1945 \cite{wald1945}.
+He proposed the Sequential Probability Ratio Test (SPRT) and proved its optimality along with Wolfowitz \cite{waldwolfowitz1948}.
+Lai proved asymptotic optimality of invariant SPRT for classes of sources that satisfy a stability condition for likelihood ratio \cite{lai1981}.

-Page introduced the Cumulative Sum Test (CUSUM) to address the problem of sequential change detection in 1954 \cite{page1954}.Lorden proved the asymptotic optimality of CUSUM for memoryless sources in minimax framework \cite{lorden1971} while Moustadikes proved its exact optimality \cite{moustakides1986}.
-Shiryaev \cite{shiryaev1963,shiryaev1978} introduced a different approach to the change detection problem under Bayesian and non-Bayesian framework respectively.Lorden's result was extended for sources with memory by Bansal and Kazakos \cite{bansal1986} who assume independence of observations before and after change which was further weakened in Lai's extension \cite{lai1998}.\cite{willsky1976,laishan1999} are other extensions of CUSUM beyond i.i.d. framework.
+Page introduced the Cumulative Sum Test (CUSUM) to address the problem of sequential change detection in 1954 \cite{page1954}.
+Lorden proved the asymptotic optimality of CUSUM for memoryless sources in minimax framework \cite{lorden1971} while Moustakides proved its exact optimality \cite{moustakides1986}.
+Shiryaev \cite{shiryaev1963,shiryaev1978} and Pollak \cite{Pollak:1985} proposed distinct approaches for the change detection problem under Bayesian and non-Bayesian framework respectively.
+Lorden's result was extended for sources with memory by Bansal and Kazakos \cite{bansal1986} who assume independence of observations before and after change which was further weakened in Lai's extension \cite{lai1998}. \cite{willsky1976,laishan1999} are other works addressing the unknown post-change parameter case.

-Page's CUSUM Test requires that both pre-change and post-change distributions should be known which is not always the case in real world situations.Jacob and Bansal \cite{jacobbansal2008} used ideas from information theory to develop a modified SPRT test as well as modified CUSUM test for the case where post-change distribution is unknown and a universal code is used in the place of log-likelihood of post-change distribution for memoryless sources.They showed the optimality of the modified test in asymptotic regime where the rate of false alarm goes to 0.They extended the idea of modified test for sources with memory under Berk's mixing conditions \cite{jacob2010}.
+Page's CUSUM Test requires that both pre-change and post-change distributions should be known which is not always the case in real world situations.
+Jacob and Bansal \cite{jacobbansal2008} used ideas from information theory to develop a modified SPRT test as well as modified CUSUM test for the case where post-change distribution is unknown and a universal code is used in the place of log-likelihood of post-change distribution for memoryless sources.
+They showed the optimality of the modified test in asymptotic regime where the rate of false alarm goes to 0.
+They extended the idea of modified test for sources with memory under Berk's mixing conditions \cite{jacob2010}.